From Ritual Image to Generative Structure

 - integration of human, animal, and cosmic elements

 A Warli spiral of ants, for instance, does not depict a specific event.
-It encodes a cosmology—cycles of life, survival, and continuity.
-In some readings, ants gather seeds in anticipation of catastrophe, becoming agents of preservation.
-The image operates as both ecological knowledge and symbolic structure.
+It encodes cycles of life, survival, and continuity.
+The image carries ecological knowledge as much as symbolic meaning.

 II.
 From Ritual to Authorship - The Emergence of the Individual

-A subtle but decisive shift occurs when inherited systems begin to bend toward individual expression.
-In the works of Jangarh Singh Shyam and his successors, traditional visual languages are no longer simply repeated—they are reconfigured.
+A shift occurs when inherited systems begin to bend toward individual expression.
+In the works of Jangarh Singh Shyam and his successors, traditional visual languages are no longer simply repeated - they are reconfigured.

-This transition does not represent a break with tradition, but a transformation from within.
-Authorship emerges gradually:
+This transformation does not mark a break with tradition, but a change from within:

 - the system persists

 Narrative becomes less fixed.
-It becomes a field of possibilities.
+It becomes a space where meaning is shaped through individual interpretation.

 IV.
-Memory and Identity — The Return to the Individual
+Memory and Identity - The Return of Experience

-After passing through collective systems and emerging authorship, the image returns to the individual—but in a transformed state.
-It is no longer rooted in ritual transmission, nor structured for replication.
-Instead, it becomes a space where memory, identity, and experience take form.
+After passing through systems of reproduction, the image returns to the individual - but in a transformed form.
+It is no longer rooted in collective ritual nor structured for mass production.
+Instead, it becomes a space where memory and identity take shape.

-In the work of artists such as Chiharu Shiota, memory is not depicted—it is embodied.
+In the work of artists such as Chiharu Shiota, memory is not depicted but experienced.
 Threads extend through space, connecting absence and presence.
-The image becomes immersive, unstable, and experiential.

 Photography introduces another dimension.
-In the works of Adama Kouyaté and Magnum photographers such as Martin Parr, Bruce Gilden, and Jim Goldberg, identity is constructed through presence, gesture, and framing.
-These images do not narrate—they confront.
+In the works of Adama Kouyaté and Magnum photographers such as Martin Parr, Bruce Gilden, and Jim Goldberg, identity is shaped through gesture, framing, and encounter.

 V. Algorithmic Systems - The Image as Relation

-In contemporary culture, images are no longer singular.
-They are produced, replicated, and positioned within systems that organize visibility and value.
+In contemporary culture, images no longer exist as isolated objects.
+They circulate within systems that organize visibility, rarity, and value.

-Sports cards, digital images, and generative artworks operate within networks of comparison, rarity, and circulation.
-Meaning emerges not from the image alone, but from its relation to others.
+Sports cards, digital images, and generative artworks operate within networks of comparison and classification.
+Meaning emerges not from the image alone, but from relations structured by the system.

-At the same time, new forms of image-making emerge through computational processes.
-Works such as generative abstractions and AI-assisted images are not created once—they are produced through rules, algorithms, and variation.
+At the same time, new forms of production appear.
+Generative works are not created once - they are produced through rules, parameters, and variation.
+Each image is one outcome among many possible ones.

 Authorship becomes distributed.